Xiangxue Pharmaceutical

 Xiangxue Pharmaceutical Co., Ltd. also known as XPH, is a Chinese pharmaceutical company.
 It was headquartered in Guangzhou Economic and Technological Development Zone, Guangzhou, the capital of the Guangdong Province.
 The company started in a place that near to the tourist spot Luogang Xiangxue (now in the Luogang Subdistrict, Huangpu District), thus called itself Xiangxue (香雪 (Xiāng xuě, hoeng1 syut3, Fragrant Snow)).

 Xiangxue Pharmaceutical was a constituent of SZSE 200 Index (mid-cap index), but was removed in January 2017; it was inserted to SZSE 700 Index (small-cap index) instead at the same time.
 SZSE 200, 300 and 700 Indexes are subsets of SZSE 1000 Index, the latter is a stock market index for the top 1,000 companies by free-float adjusted capitalization.
 In July 2017 Xiangxue was also removed from SZSE Component Index, an index for top 500 companies of the exchange.

 History

+The precursor to this enterprise, Luogang Pharmaceutical, was established in 1958.

-Xiangxue Pharmaceutical became a "company limited by shares" on 29 December 1997 (roughly equivalent to public limited company); its shares were traded in ChiNext board of Shenzhen Stock Exchange since 2010.
+Xiangxue Pharmaceutical was established on April 30th, 1986.
+It became a "company limited by shares" on December 29th, 1997 (roughly equivalent to public limited company); its shares were traded in ChiNext board of Shenzhen Stock Exchange since December 15th 2010, under the stock code 300147.